ConsolesandCasks/CPU-MGB-Heavy/README.md

 I have also removed the USB port and wires/connectors associated with Lipo usage.
 Future revisions may re-implement this in some form.
 Rev 1.1 adds an optional OEM style DC jack using new parts.

-Current repository contains this readme, forked materials, and schematic and gerbers for Rev 1.1.
-KiCad project files and a full BOM reference will be added at before the end of September 2023.
+Current repository contains this readme, forked materials, schematic and gerbers, KiCad project files and a full BOM reference for rev 1.1.

 Gerber files for the latest revision are included in *MGB_Heavy_JLC_r1_1.zip*